23f2001959/Quiz_2_java/Erasure.md

-Here is a **clean, simple, exam-friendly explanation of Type Erasure in Java** 👇

----

 # ✅ **What is Type Erasure in Java?**

 **Type Erasure** is the process by which **Java removes all generic type information at compile time**.